berlinplan/berlinplan.github.io/readme.md

 > <sub> dedicate themselves to sustainable values to achieve a stable family unit, eliminate the reliance on imported labor, and prevent the rise of psychopathic multiculturalism, parallel societies, inequality, and societal unrest. </sub>

+## Would an Atomic war be an Atomic survival war?

+> <sub> if everything is flat and equal, how can one exploit the world and the environment in a great way? </sub>

-#### Could economic sanctions, brain drain, youth migration, and inadequate handling of the balance contribute to a society adopting a violent shock strategy?
+#### Economic sanctions, brain drain, youth migration, and inequalities forces a society adopting a violent shock strategy?

-## How near was an Atomic war?
+> ~80% of Iranian, who wish an Atom bomb, expressed support for defense based on the possession of others, according to poll results.(163)

-Over the years, Iranians have consistently expressed strong support for their country's nuclear program, according to polls.
+> <sub> Over the years, Iranians have consistently expressed strong support for their country's nuclear program, according to polls.
 In 2006, 85% of Iranians supported it; in 2010, the figure was 71%.
 Even in the face of sanctions, Gallup's 2013 poll found that Iranians remained staunchly in favor of the program, with 84% saying they wanted a nuclear weapon.
 A 2013 Zogby poll similarly found that a large majority of Iranians opposed ending uranium enrichment (84.5%) and ballistic missile testing (83.4%).
-These views were reaffirmed by a 2020 CISSM poll.(155,156,157,158,159,160,161)
+These views were reaffirmed by a 2020 CISSM poll.(155,156,157,158,159,160,161) </sub>

-In a 2013 Gallup Iran poll, respondents were asked about their views on sanctions against Iran.
+> <sub> In a 2013 Gallup Iran poll, respondents were asked about their views on sanctions against Iran.
 46% of those surveyed held the U.S. responsible, while 13% held the Iranian government responsible and 12% held the UN and EU responsible.
-16% of respondents did not know who was responsible.(165)
+16% of respondents did not know who was responsible.(165) </sub>

+### well-organized group in marginalized societies outside of a psychopathic regime could use Atom bomb or current Leaders ?
+(216)

+> Experts warn that new technology Like 3-D Printing makes it easier to covertly produce WMDs.

 #### Why psychopathic leaders would never utiliz an atom bombs?